sethvargo/isbndb/README.markdown

     puts "title: #{result.title}" unless result.title.nil? || result.title.blank? || result.title.empty?

-because Amazon's ISBNdb.com API is generally inconsistent with respect to returning empty strings, whitespace characters, or nothing at all.
+because ISBNdb.com API is generally inconsistent with respect to returning empty strings, whitespace characters, or nothing at all.

 **Note**: XML-keys to method names are inversely mapped.
 CamelCased XML keys and attributes (like BookData or TitleLong) are converted to lowercase under_scored methods (like book_data or title_long).
 ALL XML keys and attributes are mapped in this way.